Refugees in Hong Kong: Demographics

-By 2025, approximately 15,000 asylum seekers residing in Hong Kong at various stages of screening and appeal.
-Historically, a significant proportion of claimants originated from South Asia (particularly Pakistan, India, and Bangladesh) as well as Southeast Asia and African countries.
-The number of Indian claimants has fallen dramatically since the introduction of mandatory electronic pre-arrival registration for Indian nationals, which effectively curtailed spontaneous arrivals.
-Government officials cite this decline as evidence that many earlier claims were economic in nature rather than genuine protection cases, and have used it to reinforce their skepticism toward the motives of claimants from high-volume source countries.
+As of June 2025, there were approximately 15,000 asylum seekers in Hong Kong at various stages of processing, though the pending initial determination backlog had been reduced from about 14,000 in 2017 to just 747.

+At the end of 2024, the five largest nationality groups among non-refoulement claimants by accumulated number of individuals since 2014 were Vietnamese (6,083), Indonesians (4,467), Indians (3,900), Pakistanis (2,964), and Bangladeshis (2,265).

+The number of Indian claimants declined sharply following the introduction of mandatory electronic pre-arrival registration for Indian nationals on January 23, 2017, which significantly reduced spontaneous arrivals and overstaying.

 Cost and assistance

 Government expenditure related to asylum seekers has risen substantially in the 2010s and 2020s.
 By the 2023–24 fiscal year, total spending was estimated at around HK$1.4 billion.
 The government provides a monthly rental subsidy of HK$1,500 per adult, food assistance in the form of food vouchers, and access to emergency medical care.
 Asylum seekers are not permitted to work while their claims are under assessment, and the level of assistance has often been criticised as insufficient given Hong Kong’s high cost of living.